qimao7213/TGH-Planner/README.md

   sudo make install
 ```
 - Step3:
-Change the *nlopt path* in "*fast_planner/bspline_opt/CMakeLists.txt Line 19*" to yours.
+Change the *nlopt path* in "*fast_planner/bspline_opt/CMakeLists.txt Line 19*" to your path.
-Change the *FilePath* in "*fast_planner/plan_manage/kino_replan.launch Line 5*" to yours, if you want to save trajectory information and odometry information.
+Change the *FilePath* in "*fast_planner/plan_manage/kino_replan.launch Line 5*" to your path if you want to save trajectory and odometry information.

 - Step4:
 ```